 - Avaya has a variety of solutions.
-I’ve recently been using the Experience Portal Manager (EPMS) and Orchestration Designer (AOD) for a number of projects.
-EPMS and AOD are well integrated, providing a rounded solution for your IVR apps.
+I've recently been using the Avaya Aura Experience Portal (AEP) and Orchestration Designer (AOD) for a number of projects.
+AEP and AOD are well integrated, providing a rounded solution for your IVR apps.

 - Nuance has a comprehensive speech recognition platform.
 I really like the reporting tools.
 Also, check out their OSDM framework, where you can essentially set paramaters and call their VXML subdialogs (there's even a generic one - not just their canned dialogs), and leverage all of their reporting infrastructure.

 - Genesys bought the VoiceGenie platform.
 I haven't had a chance to use the GVP platform, but I hear it's very similar to the VoiceGenie one.
 I was impressed at how well designed this platform is for large-scale implementations.